Ratimon/haskell-abstract-algeba-practice/README.md

 To ensure that the group properties hold, it's important that `g` and `p` are relatively prime (i.e., they have no common factors other than 1).
 This ensures that the multiplicative inverses exist.

 Therefore, the set of integers `n` under modular exponentiation `(mod p)`, where `n =...-2, -1, 0, 1, 2...`, forms a group under multiplication when `g` and `p` are relatively prime.

+31. Both integers and polynomials with integer coefficients are rings.
+It is possible to define a homomorphism from integers to polynomials with integer coefficients, but not the other way around.
+Describe what this homomorphism is and why it is the case we can’t do it in the other direction.

+> **Answer**